 This also applies whilst ascending as well – I’ve tried jumping early off of vertical moving platforms, only to find the screen remaining stationary until I’ve successfully landed.

 Portal Dogs is an easily accessible puzzle platformer for all ages and skill levels.
 Although there are some minor gripes, they are easily overlooked with the fun you’ll be having.
 Once transform for the first time, the joy only continues to increase from there as you learn what they do and how to master them.
-With a game not too ruff around edges, I recommend you to fetch a copy fur hours of enjoyment.
+It’s a game not too ruff around the edges, and I recommend you to fetch a copy fur hours of enjoyment.